kendricktang/connect_four/README.md

    lost, or drew the game.
 Which players should receive an email, and with what customization?

+There should be tables or views to support each of the above analyses.
+Please include the table or view names that relate to each of the above analyses in your submission.

 ## Submitting your implementation

 We expect one deliverable in your submission with: the documentation, source code, and anything else required to run you solution.

-To submit the source code, configuration files, etc, the easiest way is to share a private Github or BitBucket repository with us (we will send you the appropriate usernames).
+To submit the source code, configuration files, etc, the easiest way is to share a Github or BitBucket repository with us (we will send you the appropriate usernames).
 Alternatively, we can accept compressed tarballs or zip archives.
 We cannot accept those over email, though, so we recommend a file sharing service like Google Drive, Dropbox, or similar.